filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 It is safe to disable the flag.

+### ftp
+Pass the `--with-ftp` option to the configure script.
+Enable support for the FTP (File Transform Protocol), allowing to use DTD (Document Type Definition) hosted on the FTP servers.

+This flag can be safely disabled.

 ### icu
 This flag passes the `--with-icu` option to the configure script.
 By default, a limited set of the character set encodings is supported.
 Everything else has to be converted to the UTF-8 before being passed to the parser.